Akron Goodyear Wingfoots: 1937–42: NBL success

 In the late 1930s, Goodyear, Firestone, General Electric, and other companies with similar Amateur Athletic Union (AAU) Elite teams, decided to form the National Basketball League (NBL) to showcase their teams (it was actually that the MBC changed its name to the NBL).

 The Wingfoots won the first NBL title in 1938.
 During the 1938–1939 season, the Akron Goodyear Wingfoots finished second in the National Basketball League's Eastern Division.
 The team finished behind the Akron Firestone Non-Skids, another team from Akron, each season.
 However, the Wingfoots did capture the league's first championship, after an impressive playoff run.
 During the 1939–1940 season, the Wingfoots finished third in the Eastern Division, winning exactly fifty percent of the team's games.
 During the next season, the squad finished next to last in the National Basketball League.

 During the 1941–1942 season, the Akron Goodyear Wingfoots experienced a turnaround, finishing third in the National Basketball League.
 The team, however, lost in the first round of the playoffs.
-The team began the 1942–1943 season, but a poor performance on the court, and a declining number of men available to play due, to World War II, caused the Akron Goodyear Wingfoots to cease operation before the season's end.
+While the Goodyear franchise did try to compete for the 1942–1943 season (even if they ultimately opted out on playing in the NBL that season), a poor performance on the court and a declining number of men available to play due to World War II caused the Akron Goodyear Wingfoots to suspend operations as a franchise before the season's end, with them ultimately not returning to operations until a year after World War II concluded.